Broward Inspector General

 • Operations Manager Monica Vidal.

-The OIG staff also includes an Intake Coordinator, Special Agents, a Senior Special Agent, Senior Auditors, a Deputy General Counsel, and an Assistant Legal Counsel, who together support the intake, investigative, audit, contract and procurement oversight, and legal functions of the office.
+The OIG staff also includes an Intake Coordinator, Special Agents, Senior Auditors, a Deputy General Counsel, and an Assistant Legal Counsel, who together support the intake, investigative, audit, contract and procurement oversight, and legal functions of the office.